perseids-project/citefusioncoll/README.txt

 OVERVIEW:
 An implementation of the CITE Collections API for data stored in one or more Google fusion table(s).

-Should be ported to gradle build.
+Source code is layed out following gradle build conventions.

-src/fusioncoll/api is a groovlet (a servlet written in Groovy) fields CITE Collections requests.
+src/main/webapp is a groovlet (a servlet written in Groovy) that fields CITE Collections requests.
 It's a wrapper for the real work that is done by the edu.holycross.shot.citecoll.CollectionService class.
 For details of that class, see the groovydocs.